808thlife/808thlife/README.md

 - Advanced Python features and best practices.
 - Enhancing JavaScript skills to explore more front-end frameworks.
 - Exploring new technologies and tools to improve backend efficiency and scalability.
+- Learning AI basics to be able to use AI in the future projects.

 ## 📫 How to Reach Me